-An Education volunteer in Madagascar: An interview with MJ
+An Education volunteer in Madagascar: An interview with Mj

 MJ, a Peace Corps volunteer in Madagascar in her signature hat